woosal1337/blog/web-app/source/_posts/type-conversions.md

 <class 'int'>
 ```

-- as was shown above, you can directly change the value of declared string as simple as that. however, how far can `int()` help you?
+- As was shown above, you can directly change the value of declared string as simple as that. however, how far can `int()` help you?

 ```python
 >>> usr_inp = input("Enter your age: ")